 We intend to continue to make investments to support our business growth and may require additional funds to respond to business challenges, including the need to develop new products or enhance our existing products, enhance our operating infrastructure, complete our development activities, build our commercial scale manufacturing facilities and acquire complementary businesses and technologies.
-In 2006, we had a net loss of \$9.4 million and used \$9.1 million in cash for operations in addition to \$3.4 million cash used for investing activities.
-For the second quarter ended June 30, 2007, we had a net loss of \$2.2 million, and generated \$0.3 million in cash for operations in addition to \$0.4 million used for investing activities.
-Our balance of cash and cash equivalents as of June 30, 2007, was \$13.9 million.
-Accordingly, in the future we may need to engage in equity or debt financings to secure additional funds to support our operations and investments in new products.
+Accordingly, we may need to engage in equity or debt financings to secure additional funds for these investments.